openregister/registers-dev-manual/source/manual/environments.html.md

 ## Registers frontend
 Registers frontend has a production environment and a research environment.

-The research environment can be used for testing.
+PRs are automatically deployed to production when merged.
+The research environment can also be used for testing.